verdaux/BookNotes/Phrases/Writing.md

 - [ ] 4.
 When?
 Time which is most familiar
 - [ ] 5.
 Where?
 Location -> can't get the wheels turning until you know what the ground is
 - [ ] 6.
 How?
 Ulysses -> most crucial
+- [ ] Write a letter to yourself as if you're talking to a friend.
+- [ ] Flesh out a story structure -> skeleton -> plot -> find out if you need to know before hand.